Academic Advising

 Please note that while these advising pages provide guidance and information, all official rules and regulations are detailed in the program specific Student Handbooks.
 In case of any discrepancies, the Student Handbooks take precedence over the information on these pages.
 It is essential to consult the Handbooks for the most accurate and authoritative guidelines.

-JD Graduation Requirements
+JD Program Requirements for Graduation

 - 83 total credits